 The irony is that in Texas, factions are working to diminish prospects for immigration reform that would ease the burden on employers.
 The efforts of a Texas governor, George W. Bush, who appeared motivated to solve the immigration conundrum before 9/11, look otherworldly, today.
 Texas is a logical place for historic immigration compromise.
 Yet this state with so much workforce promise is bitterly divided.

 You can buy a handgun and holster in Texas, and wear it proudly, and if you're so inclined, move your manufacturing company here, as hundreds of business owners are doing.
 And for me, the chance to chronicle manufacturing's Wild West is too good to pass up.
 The business press is choked full of news of relocations, expansions, and launches.
 Much like Colorado's Front Range, South Texas, our new home, is on fire.
 Like everywhere, workers are hard to find.
 Builders are backed up; service and retail companies are undermanned -- there's a line for everything; and manufacturers are desperate for employees.

-As a new resident, I'm rooting for the inclusive version of Texas, tuned for business.
-We'll report on the manufacturing economy here, regardless.
-As I watch Blue Origin touch down in Texas after an historic mission, the possibilities seem limitless.
+But as I watch Blue Origin touch down in Texas after an historic mission, the possibilities seem limitless.